m3g/JuliaNotes.jl/docs/src/workflow.md

     The video illustrates the use of Revise from within VSCode, which is also a recommended tool for an effective workflow, but is not required here nor will be discussed in this text.
 In any case, if you are using it, install the Julia extension.

 !!! note
     The example above illustrates some advantages of splitting Julia code into functions.
-With that layout, the function `my_plot` can be repeadedly executed at the REPL, tracking the changes made on the file.
+With that layout, the function `my_plot` can be repeatedly executed at the REPL, tracking the changes made on the file.
 The same could be done with the data-generation function, for example, if the data has to be reloaded from different files, for example.
 Note, additionally, that it is good to structure Julia code in functions for performance reasons (functions get compiled to efficient native code), although in this example that is a essentially irrelevant.